 The Structured Expert Dialogue (SED).
-Since AR5, the formal dialogue between the scientific and policy communities has been strengthened through a new science-policy interface, the Structured Expert Dialogue (SED).
+Since AR5, the formal dialogue between the scientific and policy communities has been strengthened through a new science–policy interface, the Structured Expert Dialogue (SED).
 The SED was established by UNFCCC to support the work of its two subsidiary bodies, the Subsidiary Body for Scientific and Technological Advice (SBSTA) and the Subsidiary Body for Implementation (SBI).
-The first SED aimed to ‘ensure the scientific integrity of the first periodic review’ of the UNFCCC, the 2013-2015 review.
-The Mandate of the periodic review is to ‘assess the adequacy of the long-term (temperature) goal in light of the ultimate objective of the convention’ and the ‘overall progress made towards achieving the long-term global goal, including a consideration of the implementation of the commitments under the Convention’.
+The first SED aimed to ‘ensure the scientific integrity of the first periodic review’ of the UNFCCC, the 2013–2015 review.
+The Mandate of the periodic review is to ‘assess the adequacy of the long-term (temperature) goal in light of the ultimate objective of the convention’ and the ‘overall progress made towards achieving the long-term global goal, including a consideration of the implementation of the commitments under the Convention.’

-The SED of the first periodic review (2013-2015) provided an important opportunity for face-to-face dialogue between decision makers and experts on review themes, based on ‘the best available scientific knowledge, including the assessment reports of the IPCC’.
+The SED of the first periodic review (2013–2015) provided an important opportunity for face-to-face dialogue between decision makers and experts on review themes, based on ‘the best available scientific knowledge, including the assessment reports of the IPCC.’
 That SED was instrumental in informing the long-term global goal of the PA and in providing the scientific argument of the consideration of limiting warming to 1.5°C warming (UNFCCC, 2015; Fischlin, 2017).
 The SED of the second periodic review, initiated in the second half of 2020, focuses on, inter alia, ‘enhancing Parties’ understanding of the long-term global goal and the scenarios towards achieving it in the light of the ultimate objective of the Convention’.
 The second SED provides a formal venue for the scientific and the policy communities to discuss the requirements and benchmarks to achieve the ‘long-term temperature goal’ (LTTG) of 1.5°C and well below 2°C global warming.
-The discussions also concern the associated timing of net zero emissions targets and the different interpretations of the PA LTTG, including the possibility of overshooting the 1.5° C warming level before returning to it by means of negative emissions (e.g., Schleussner and Fyson, 2020; Section 1.6).
-The second periodic review is planned to continue until November 2022 and its focus includes the review of the progress made since the first review, with minimising ‘possible overlaps’ and profiting from ‘synergies with the Global Stocktake’.
+The discussions also concern the associated timing of net zero emissions targets and the different interpretations of the PA LTTG, including the possibility of overshooting the 1.5° C warming level before returning to it by means of negative emissions (e.g., Section 1.6; Schleussner and Fyson, 2020).
+The second periodic review is planned to continue until November 2022 and its focus includes the review of the progress made since the first review, with minimising ‘possible overlaps’ and profiting from ‘synergies with the global stocktake’.

 [START CROSS-CHAPTER BOX 1.1 HERE]

-The WGI contribution to the AR6 and its potential relevance for the global stocktake
+The WGI contribution to AR6 and its potential relevance for the global stocktake

 Contributing Authors: Malte Meinshausen (Australia/Germany), Gian-Kasper Plattner (Switzerland), Aïda Diongue-Niang (Senegal), Francisco J. Doblas-Reyes (Spain), David Frame (New Zealand), Nathan P. Gillett (Canada), Helene T. Hewitt (United Kingdom), Richard G. Jones (United Kingdom), Hong Liao (China), Jochem Marotzke (Germany), James Renwick (New Zealand), Joeri Rogelj (United Kingdom, Austria/Belgium), Maisa Rojas (Chile), Sonia I. Seneviratne (Switzerland), Claudia Tebaldi (USA), Blair Trewin (Australia)